 Before you begin your taxi driver licence application you will need to apply for an enhanced disclosure certificate (EDC).
 This certificate details any convictions or other relevant information which may stop you getting a taxi driver’s licence.
-AccessNI will ask you for a Personal Identification Number (PIN) which is 861379 and can only be used in relation to an EDC for taxi driver licensing.
+AccessNI will ask you for a Personal Identification Number (PIN) which is 861379 and it can only be used for an EDC for taxi driver licensing.

 The process should flow like this: